-Where the VBER applies to individual selective distribution networks, the withdrawal of the block exemption or the disapplication of the VBER may be considered in the case of cumulative effects.
-However, a cumulative effects problem is unlikely to arise when the share of the market covered by selective distribution does not exceed 50%.
-Also, competition concerns are unlikely to arise where the market coverage exceeds 50%, but the aggregate market share of the five largest suppliers does not exceed 50%.
-Where both the share of the five largest suppliers and the share of the market covered by selective distribution exceed 50%, the assessment may vary depending on whether or not all five largest suppliers apply selective distribution.
+Where individual selective distribution networks benefit from the exemption provided by Regulation (EU) X, the withdrawal of the block exemption or the disapplication of Regulation (EU) X may be considered where such networks create cumulative anti- competitive effects.
+However, such cumulative anti-competitive effects are unlikely where the total share of the market covered by selective distribution does not exceed 50%.
+Competition concerns are also unlikely to arise where the market coverage exceeds 50%, but the aggregate market share of the five largest suppliers does not exceed 50%.
+Where both the share of the five largest suppliers and the share of the market covered by selective distribution exceed 50%, the assessment may vary depending on whether or not all five of the largest suppliers apply selective distribution.
 The stronger the position of the competitors that do not apply selective distribution, the less likely that other distributors will be foreclosed.
-Competition concerns may arise if all five largest suppliers apply selective distribution.
-Such would particularly be the case if the agreements concluded by the largest suppliers contain quantitative selection criteria which directly limit the number of authorised dealers or when the qualitative criteria applied foreclose certain distribution formats, such as a requirement to have one or more brick and mortar shops or to provide specific services that can typically only be provided in a particular distribution format.
+Competition concerns may arise where all five of the largest suppliers apply selective distribution.
+This is likely to be the case, in particular, where the agreements entered into by the largest suppliers contain quantitative selection criteria that directly limit the number of authorised distributors, or where the qualitative criteria applied foreclose certain distribution formats, such as a requirement to have one or more brick and mortar shops or to provide specific services that can typically only be provided in a particular distribution format.

-The conditions of Article 101(3) are in general unlikely to be fulfilled if the selective distribution systems that contribute to the cumulative effect prevent access to the market to new distributors that are capable of adequately selling the products in question.
-In particular, final consumers are unlikely to benefit from efficiencies if the distribution systems only include certain existing channels while excluding from the market price discounters or pure online distributors which offer lower prices to consumers.
-More indirect forms of quantitative selective distribution, resulting for instance from the combination of purely qualitative selection criteria with a requirement for the dealers to achieve a minimum amount of annual purchases, are less likely to produce net negative effects, if the amount does not represent a significant proportion of the dealer's total turnover achieved with the type of products in question and does not go beyond what is necessary for the supplier to recoup its relationship-specific investment and/or realise economies of scale in distribution.
-A supplier with a market share not exceeding 5% is in general not considered to contribute significantly to a cumulative effect.
+The conditions of Article 101(3) of the Treaty are, in general, unlikely to be fulfilled if the selective distribution systems that contribute to the cumulative effect exclude from the market new distributors that are capable of adequately selling the products in question, especially price discounters or online-only distributors offering lower prices to consumers, thereby limiting distribution, to the advantage of certain existing channels and to the detriment of final consumers.
+More indirect forms of quantitative selective distribution, resulting for instance from the combination of purely qualitative selection criteria with a requirement for the distributors to achieve a minimum amount of annual purchases, are less likely to produce net negative effects, in particular if the minimum amount in question does not represent a significant proportion of the distributor’s total turnover from the type of products in question and does not go beyond what is necessary for the supplier to recoup its relationship-specific investment and/or realise economies of scale in distribution.
+A supplier with a market share not exceeding 5% is, in general, not considered to contribute significantly to a cumulative effect.

 Entry barriers are mainly relevant in the case of foreclosure of non-authorised distributors from the market.
-Entry barriers could be significant when selective distribution is applied by manufacturers of branded products as it will generally take time and considerable investment for distributors excluded from the selective distribution system to launch their own brands or obtain competitive supplies elsewhere.
+Entry barriers could be significant where selective distribution is applied by manufacturers of branded products, as it will generally take time and considerable investment for distributors excluded from the selective distribution system to launch their own brands or obtain competitive supplies elsewhere.

 Buying power may increase the risk of collusion between distributors.
-Distributors holding a strong market position may induce the suppliers to apply selective criteria that would foreclose market access to new and more efficient distributors.
-Consequently, buying power may appreciably change the analysis of possible anti- competitive
+Distributors that hold a strong market position may induce the suppliers to apply selection criteria that foreclose market access to new and more efficient distributors.
+Consequently, buying power may appreciably change the analysis of the possible anti- competitive

 effects of selective distribution.
-Foreclosure of more efficient distributors from the market may especially arise where a strong dealer organisation imposes selection criteria on the supplier aimed at limiting distribution to the advantage of its members.
+Foreclosure of more efficient distributors from the market may arise where a strong distributor organisation imposes selection criteria on the supplier aimed at limiting distribution to the advantage of its members.